idaholab/moose/modules/doc/content/getting_started/installation/manual_prereqs.md

-- A sane, modern toolchain environment (make, Automake, Autoconf, CMake)
+- A sane, modern toolchain environment (make, Automake, Autoconf, CMake).
+Examples for several popular operating systems:

-  - Mactinosh: (`xcode-select`) Xcode Command Line Tools
+  - +Macintosh+: Xcode (`xcode-select --install`)

-  - Windows: (`WSL`) Windows Subsystem for Linux
+  - +Windows+: Windows Subsystem for Linux (WSL)

-    - In addition to one the following Linux flavors below
+    - In addition, a chosen Linux flavor below

-  - Ubuntu: (`apt`) Build Essentials
+  - +Ubuntu+: (`apt install build-essential`)

-  - CentOS/Rocky: (`dnf`) Development Tools
+  - +CentOS/Rocky+: (`dnf groupinstall 'Development Tools'`)

-  - OpenSUSE: (`zypper`) pattern devel_basis
+  - +OpenSUSE+: (`zypper install --type pattern devel_basis`)

-Different operating systems leverage different means for obtaining a developers environment.
-We assume the reader is intricately familiar with their platform of choice, and has already obtained the above prerequisites.
+Different operating systems leverage different means of obtaining a developer's environment (these were just a few).
+We assume the reader is intricately familiar with their platform of choice, and has established an environment for development.